itslanguage/itslanguage-docs/docs/api/environments.md

 ## Production

-Stable features may be used in the production environment:
+This environment will store data it receives for a longer time and provides stable features.
+The production environment can be found here:
 `https://api.itslanguage.nl`.

-This environment will store data it receives for a longer time.

-This documentation matching this environment is available at:
+The documentation matching this environment is available at:
 `https://help.itslanguage.nl`.